digifactori-idearium/digifactori-idearium/docs/CONTRIBUTOR.md

 -   The subject can be in any case style, except in start-case or pascal-case
 -   The subject can not be empty, and can not end with "."
 -   The type is in lowercase and not empty, and is either: 'build', 'chore', 'ci', 'docs', 'feat', 'fix', 'perf', 'refactor', 'revert', 'style' or 'test'.
-It checks also the footer and the body starts by a blank line, and emits a warning if the commit does not.
+It checks also that the footer and the body start by a blank line, and emits a warning if not.

 ## Code conventions
 The code conventions are verified with static tests by ESLint (see the eslint.config.js file).
 It blocks the commit if any test fails.
 The conventions are:
 -   All imported modules must be used.
 Unused imported modules leads to an error.
--   The modules must be imported in the following order: ... (for more info, see https://github.com/import-js/eslint-plugin-import/blob/01c9eb04331d2efa8d63f2d7f4bfec3bc44c94f3/docs/rules/order.md).
+-   The modules must be imported in the following order: builtin, external, internal, parent, sibling, index (for more info, see https://github.com/import-js/eslint-plugin-import/blob/01c9eb04331d2efa8d63f2d7f4bfec3bc44c94f3/docs/rules/order.md).
 Another order leads to an error.
--   Some files can't import other files from a specific directory, because ... (for more info, see https://github.com/import-js/eslint-plugin-import/blob/HEAD/docs/rules/no-restricted-paths.md).
-Importing those files leads to an error.
 -   All variables and arguments must be used (except those starting with "_") (for more info, see https://eslint.org/docs/latest/rules/no-unused-vars).
 Unused variable or argument leads to a warning.
 -   All promises must be properly handled (for more info, see https://typescript-eslint.io/rules/no-floating-promises).
 Unhandled promises lead to a warning.

 The project uses Prettier too.
-Whenever a file is saved, Prettier does automatically the following formatting (see the .prettierrc file, and https://prettier.io/docs/options for moire info):
+Whenever a file is saved, Prettier does automatically the following formatting (see the .prettierrc file, and https://prettier.io/docs/options for more info):
 -   Adds a semicolon at the end of each statement
 -   Adds trailing commas where valid in ES5
 -   Remplaces any double quotes by single quotes